Skip to main content

 PhaseNamePurposeAllowed Nodes

-1NarrowLoad candidates and reduce the setinventory, filter, match_creatives, enrich, qualify, contact_policy, call_flow
+1NarrowLoad candidates and reduce the setinventory, filter, match_creatives, enrich, qualify, contact_policy, conditional, call_flow

-2Score & RankScore, rank, and group survivorsscore, rank, group, call_flow
+2Score & RankScore, optimize, rank, and group survivorsscore, optimize, rank, group, call_flow

 3OutputCompute final values and format responsecompute, set_properties, response